Take a Hike® Walking Tours

-The Take a Hike Program, presented by Dollar Bank, offers five, free, guided walking tours of five distinct neighborhoods in downtown Cleveland.
-Each tour lasts approximately one and a half hours in length and features actors and actresses portraying historic figures from Cleveland’s past.
-Over 10,000 people have enjoyed “taking a hike” during the last four tour seasons.
-Mind you, “taking a hike” is more like taking a leisurely stroll.
+Take a Hike®, presented by Dollar Bank, offers six free guided walking tours of distinct neighborhoods in Cleveland!
+Each tour lasts approximately 90 minutes and features actors and actresses portraying historic figures from Cleveland’s past.
+More than 33,000 people have enjoyed “taking a hike” to date.

 Gateway District Tour